Edible Jello Slime Recipe

 How to make edible jello slime recipe that's also a cool slime doughPin

-SLIME MAKING NOTE: As mentioned above, it’s essential to remember that these edible slime recipes won’t necessarily behave like a typical slime recipe made with chemical activators.
+💡 SLIME-MAKING NOTE: As mentioned above, it’s essential to remember that these edible slime recipes won’t necessarily behave like a typical slime recipe made with chemical activators.
 They are still tons of fun and great for kids’ sensory play!

 Jello edible slime recipe and sensory dough for kidsPin

-More Fun Slime Recipes
+More Fun Edible Slime You Can Make

 15 Comments